enricostara/kotlin-cli-chat/README.md

 /jvm-lovers/your_name > Hello by a new kotlin user
 ```

-To show a specific number of latest posts, for example only 1 (0 means all):
+To show a specific number of most recent posts, for example only 1 (0 means all):

 ```
 ./kcc /jvm-lovers/1